A gap year offers you a wide choice of opportunities where you can

 - The safest choice is to apply for a deferred entry on your UCAS application, but you’ll have to say what you’re hoping to do and why in your personal statement.

 - Wait until you get your results and then negotiate with the university and ask if they would be willing to let you defer your entry until the next year.
 Risky!

 - Finally you could delay applying for a year, and apply during your gap year.
 However if you’re planning to spend time abroad this can get complicated.

 A properly organised gap year will impress future employers and give you something great to look back on with a sense of achievement, so don’t miss out.
 Decide how much you can afford and what your priorities are.
 Use the links below to get started.

-Year Out Group is the leading gap year organisation, promoting the benefits of structured year out programmes - Time out, not time off!
-Year Out Group supports programmes which are broadly about learning experiences, and don't include ordinary paid employment.
-For more info, check out the Year Out Group website.
+promoting the benefits of structured year out programmes – Time out, not time off!
+Year Out Group supports programmes which are broadly about learning experiences, and don’t include ordinary paid employment.